Amy Grant: Early life and career

-1982 saw the release of her breakthrough album Age to Age.
+In 1982 she released her breakthrough album Age to Age.
 The album contains the signature track, "El Shaddai" (written by Michael Card) and the Grant-Chapman penned song, "In a Little While".
 "El Shaddai" was later awarded one of the "Songs of the Century" by the RIAA in 2001.
 Grant received her first Grammy Award for Best Contemporary Gospel Performance, as well as two GMA Dove Awards for Gospel Artist of the Year and Pop/Contemporary Album of the Year.
 Age to Age became the first Christian album by a solo artist to be certified gold (1983) and the first Christian album to be certified platinum (1985).

 In the mid-1980s, Grant began touring and recording with young up-and-coming songwriter Michael W. Smith.
 Grant and Smith continue to have a strong friendship and creative relationship, often writing songs for or contributing vocals to each other's albums, and as of 2019, often touring together annually during November and December putting on Christmas concerts.
 During the 1980s, Grant was also a backup singer for Bill Gaither.

-Grant followed this album with the first of her Christmas albums, which would later be the basis for her holiday shows.
+Grant followed this album with the first of her Christmas albums, which was later the basis for her holiday shows.
 In 1984, she released another pop-oriented Christian hit, Straight Ahead, earning Grant her first appearance at the Grammy Awards show in 1985.
 The head of NBC took notice of Grant's performance and called her manager to book her for her own Christmas special.